Stomach Ulcers: Causes and Natural Support Strategies

 Many of the strategies incorporate vitamins, herbs and other natural compounds.
 None of these are FDA approved to prevent, mitigate, treat or cure stomach ulcers but they can be very helpful for the healing process.
-To simplify the process for you, I have created a specific support pack with virtually all of these ingredients and more gut healing agents that I didn’t have time to discuss in this article.
-Here is what it consists of

 Sources For This Article Include:

 1. Prabhu V, Shivani A.An overview of history, pathogenesis and treatment of perforated peptic ulcer disease with evaluation of prognostic scoring in adults.
 Ann Med Health Sci Res.
 2014 Jan;4(1):22-9.
 PMID: 24669326

 2. Cryer B, Mahaffey KW.
 Gastrointestinal ulcers, role of aspirin, and clinical outcomes: pathobiology, diagnosis, and treatment.
 J Multidiscip Healthc.
 2014 Mar 3;7:137-46. eCollection 2014.
 PMID: 24741318